8Ten10/HUANANZHI-X99-8M-F-Hackintosh/README.md

 ![ssdt](images/ssttime.png)

-> ### [ProperTree](https://github.com/corpnewt/ProperTree) a cross-platform GUI plist editor
+> ### [ProperTree](https://github.com/corpnewt/ProperTree) a very nice GUI plist editor

 ![tree](images/propertree.png)

 ## MISCELLANEOUS

-As stated above, I followed [Dortania's OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide/)
+As I have mentioned earlier, I followed [Dortania's OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide/) as my main reference.

 Keep in mind that your build might be different from mine because of all different components.
 Follow the guide accordingly.

 My CPU is `Haswell E` so I followed [this PART of the guide](https://dortania.github.io/Getting-Started-With-ACPI/ssdt-methods/ssdt-prebuilt.html#haswell-and-broadwell-e) .
 You could use Prebuilt SSDTs, it will work but will also make your system boot slowly because of way too many bloats.
 I would recommend doing it manually (compiling and decompoling) or using an automated tool such as SSDTTime.

-You should Always do a `Clean Snapshot` (Cmd+Shift+R) with Propertree after any modification in your EFI folder.
+Always do a `Clean Snapshot` (Cmd+Shift+R) with Propertree after making any change in the EFI folder.

 ## POST INSTALL VOLUME PATCH

+**Update**
+I have recently upgrade my GPU to an RX 580.
+So this step is not anymore applicable in my case.
+However, I will still let this step be as someone else might come to need it.

 `ONLY APPLY THIS PATCH IF YOU ARE RUNNING ON MAC OS 12 MONTEREY!!`